-New long-term lending to customers was €12.4 billion for 2021, compared to €8.7 billion and €10.2 billion for 2020 and 2019, respectively.
-In 2021, NWB Bank's long-term lending to housing associations, its largest client base at 61% of its total lending portfolio, was €7.7 billion (2020 €5.7 billion).
+New long-term lending to customers was $\notin 9.6$ billion for 2022, compared to $\notin 12.1$ billion and $\notin 8.7$ billion for 2021 and 2020, respectively.
+In 2022, NWB Bank's long-term lending to housing associations, its largest client base at 66% of its total lending portfolio, was €6.3 billion (2021: €7.7 billion).
 Although housing corporations have adopted a more cautious approach to new investments as a result of the implementation of the Housing Act, lending volume in this sector still remains high.
 According to the Netherlands Authority for Housing Associations, the financial scope for housing associations is increasing and forecasts indicate that their financial scope will continue to increase in the years ahead.
-This is expected to have a positive effect on housing associations' investment capacity but it is unclear at this stage how heavily this uptick in activity will be negatively affected by a recession in the Netherlands in 2021.
-New long-term lending to water authorities (now NWB's second largest client base, with 11% of NWB Bank's total lending portfolio) increased to €1.3 billion in 2021 (2020: €1.2 billion).
+This is expected to have a positive effect on housing associations' investment capacity but it is unclear at this stage how heavily this uptick in potential activity will be negatively impacted by rising energy prices, high inflation rates, scarcity of locations and restrictions in construction activities due to government plans to reduce nitrogen emissions in the Netherlands.
+With new long-term lending of €0.9 billion in 2022 (2021: €1.3 billion) to water authorities, the lending portfolio in this sector increased to almost €8 billion in 2022 (2021: €7.2 billion) and is now NWB's second largest client base (10% of NWB Bank's total lending portfolio).
 NWB Bank expects that lending in this sector may increase over the coming years in light of the national flood protection program (Hoogwaterbeschermingsprogramma) that will be in place through 2028, which is expected to increase financing requirements.
-Nevertheless, NWB Bank expects that the volume of financing to water authorities in 2022 will be on the same level.
-Lending to municipal authorities, which now make up 10% of NWB Bank's total lending portfolio, increased in 2021 with new long-term lending to €1.2 billion in 2021(2020: €1.1 billion).
-The healthcare sector (4% of NWB Bank's total lending portfolio) remained at the same level in 2021, despite the major challengees faced by the healthcare sector as a result of COVID-
+Nevertheless, NWB Bank expects that the volume of financing to water authorities in 2023 will be on the same level.
+Lending to municipal authorities, which now make up 6% of NWB Bank's total lending portfolio, decreased in 2022 with new long-term lending to €9.6 billion in 2022 (2021: €1.2 billion).
+The healthcare sector (4% of NWB Bank's total lending portfolio) decreased to €0.3 billion (2021: $\notin 0.5$ billion) despite the major challenges faced by the healthcare sector as a result of COVID-19.

-There was still a demand for loans with longer maturities in 2021, primarily as a result of low interest rate levels.
-More than a quarter of NWB Bank's loans and advances are subject to maturities averaging over 10 years.
-To fund its operations, the public sector requires finance with long periods.
+There was still a demand for loans with longer maturities in 2022, despite higher interest rate levels.
+More than a quarter of NWB Bank's loans and advances are subject to average maturities over 10 years.
+To fund its operations, the public sector requires financing with long periods.
 Although such long fixed-rate periods carry higher credit spreads than shorter periods, as is the case in the international capital markets, customers deliberately choose to have longer terms, including of up to 50 years, to mitigate their interest rate risks.